Ecopsychology informed coaching and counselling practice: One step at a time!

 Stephen is President and Fellow of the International Society for Coaching Psychology, Honorary President and Honorary Fellow of the International Stress Management Association, Honorary Fellow and former President of the Association for Coaching.
 He is co-editor of the International Journal of Stress Prevention and Wellbeing, and the European Journal of Applied Positive Psychology.
 He has written/edited over 50 books including the Handbook of Coaching Psychology and Handbook of Counselling.
 (Link to his Amazon book webpage.)

-Stephen's academic posts include being Professor of Practice at the Wales Institute for Work Based Learning, University of Wales Trinity Saint David and Adjunct Professor of Coaching Psychology at the Coaching Psychology Unit, Department of Communication and Psychology, Aalborg University, Denmark.
-He is Founder Director of the Coaching Psychology Unit at City, University of London.
+Stephen's academic posts include being Professor of Practice at the Wales Academy for Professional Development and Applied Research, University of Wales Trinity Saint David.
+From 2016 to 2020 he was Adjunct Professor of Coaching Psychology at the Coaching Psychology Unit, Department of Communication and Psychology, Aalborg University, Denmark.
+He was Founder Director of the Coaching Psychology Unit at City, University of London.

-Centre alumni and International Society for Coaching Psychology Members £72; Association for Coaching, ICE, AREBT & British Psychological Society Members £84; Standard rate £90.
+NB Centre alumni and members of the following organisations receive a discounted rate: International Society for Coaching Psychology, Association for Coaching, ICE, AREBT & British Psychological Society Members.